-- Achieving and maintaining Purple Flag status for the LP3 area and aspirations to develop that further - Improving The Parade during 2013 2014 to allow an ambitious programme of cultural events to take place from mid-2014 - A safety poster campaign by the police working closely with West Herts College and a town centre night-club - Organising Best Bar None (in 2013 2014) for a third year - Supporting the Watford Street Angels and God After Dark project
+- Achieving and maintaining Purple Flag status for the LP3 area and aspirations to develop that further - Improving The Parade during 2013 2014 to allow an ambitious programme of cultural events such as the Big Beach, the Big Screen, the Big Skate and Imagine Watford to take place from mid-2014 - Organising Best Bar None / the Watford Food and Drink Awards in partnership with the Business Improvement District for a number of years

-Working with local residents and the police, we have successfully demonstrated to the courts on more than ten occasions since 2001 the impact that more alcohol-licensed premises has on community safety in the Borough.
-However, we recognise that the correct approach is to work with and not to penalise good operators and to review the licences of poor operators.
+We recognise that the correct approach is to work with and not to penalise good operators and to review the licences of poor operators.
 We have granted applications when it has been right to do so.

 We are satisfied, on receipt of numerous representations from the police and the Watford Town Centre Residents' Association, that the level of violent crime, anti-social behaviour and nuisance caused by people visiting pubs and bars in the area defined in policy LP3 undermines the crime prevention, public safety and prevention of nuisance objectives.
-This policy accords with the Secretary of State's guidance at paragraph 13.33 to consider the contribution to cumulative impact made by different types of premises within the area.
+This policy accords with section 14 of the Secretary of State's guidance to consider the contribution to cumulative impact made by different types of premises within the area.